jacobsaltzman/phase-3-sinatra-react-project/README.md

 ## Description

-The API for a horror movie database with details for each, including director, release date, and sub-genre.
+The API for a horror movie database with details for each movie, including director, release date, and sub-genre.
 Among that list, movies include reviews through "users" that post comments and ratings, both on overall quality of the film and the scariness factor.
 This includes the database migrations, models, and controllers for all the parts, along with necessary gem files and configurations.

 ## Introduction